lambdaclass/lambdaworks/README.md

 | Stark   | Winterfell | :heavy_check_mark: |
 | Stark   | Miden | :heavy_check_mark: |

-This can be used in a multi-prover setting for extra security, or as a standalone to be used with Rust.
+This can be used in a multi-prover setting for extra security, or as a standalone with Rust.

 ## Additional tooling usage